-(B) The Audit Committee
+The Audit Committee

-As of December 31, 2015 the Audit Committee consisted of the following 3 members and 1 member of Secretary of the Audit Committee which consists of 3 independent Directors, where 3 of the

-Directors possess the direct knowledge and understanding or experience in accounting or finance, as the names are shown below :
+As of December 31, 2015 the Audit Committee consisted of the following 3 members and 1 member of Secretary of the Audit Committee which consists of 3 independent Directors, where 3 of the Directors possess the direct knowledge and understanding or experience in accounting or finance, as the names are shown below :

-NI- Name - Basitian - O 0 First Last No. Name Position Qualification Appointment Appointment 1 Mr. Saroch Lamlertprasertkul Chairman Independent Director 22 Dec.
+No Name Position Type of Directors First Appointment Last Appointment 1 Mr. Saroch Lamlertprasertkul Chairman of Audit Committee Independent Director with accounting or finance experience 22 Dec.
 1999 9 Nov.
-2015 of Audit Committee with accounting or finance experience 2 Mr. Pravit Tantiwasinchai Audit Committee Independent Director 22 Dec.
+2015 2 Mr. Pravit Tantiwasinchai Audit Committee Independent Director with accounting or finance experience 22 Dec.
 1999 9 Nov.
-2015 with accounting or finance experience 3 Mr. Kachen Benjakul Audit Committee Independent Director 12 Nov.
+2015 3 Mr. Kachen Benjakul Audit Committee Independent Director with accounting or finance experience 12 Nov.
 2009 9 Nov.
-2015 with accounting or finance experience
+2015

-Mr. Wichian Rungpoonsap, Internal Audit and Investor Relations Manager, is the secretary of the Audit Committee.
+Mr. Wichian Rungpoonsap, Internal Audit and Investor Relations Department Manager, is the secretary of the Audit Committee.